 On day one, we start assessment for weaning and decannulation with our Pulmonologist.
 Physical therapy would come in on day two to assess and start the physical therapy at the bedside.
 We mobilize the patients early sometimes even get them walking even before they are weaned off the ventilator or tracheostomy tube decannulated.

-What we do at Islands is very important for these post COVID patients.
+What we do at Islands is very important for these ventilator and tracheostomy patients.
 A lot of these patients thought that they were not going to make it and now they come here and their mindset changes.
 Maybe they sat up for the first time at the edge of the bed, or they are taking their first steps or standing.
 It is so motivating for them, so they work even harder in our modern therapy gym and they just get better so much quicker.

 At Islands, we have the appropriate specialties and respiratory care telemetry monitoring to care for these patients.
 Our Respiratory Therapists manage our ventilator and tracheostomy care program and are on staff 24/7.
 Our rehabilitation team, Physical Therapy, Occupational Therapy, and Speech Therapy are experienced with rehabilitation with tracheostomy and ventilator patients.